ropensci/redland-bindings/R/redland/cran-comments.md

     the redland package to run.
 * Fixed the format of the DOI in the CITATION file so that it resolves properly
 * Examples have been added to the Roxygen documentation for all methods
+* URLs have been added to the DESCRIPTION for the terms "Resource Description Framework" and "Redland C libraries"

 ## Downstream dependencies